OAAX-standard/examples/python-example/README.md

 # Python example

-The Python example is used to demonstrate how an OAX runtime can be loaded during runtime, and used to run inference on any OAX-compliant AI Accelerator.
+The Python example is used to demonstrate how an OAAX runtime can be loaded during runtime, and used to run inference on any OAAX-compliant AI Accelerator.

 ## Requirements